 Before diving into how foundations can contribute to solving this issue, let’s examine the funding problem at a deeper level.

-Funding the SDGs Isn’t Just About Capital
+Achieving the SDG Targets Isn’t Just About Capital

 Innovative solutions, programs, and other interventions need to be scaled up massively to shift the unjust systems of poverty, infrastructure, etc. which the SDGs attempt to address.

 Like a plant needs water, innovative solutions (almost always) need an infusion of capital to be able to grow exponentially.
 But what happens when there is too much water and not enough plants?
 That’s the issue facing the sector of SDGs development.

 It’s easy to think that the aforementioned gap is inherently about lack of available funds for the SDGs.
 This really isn’t the case.
 The capital exists.
 It’s just slow to move.
 Why?

 It’s a balancing issue of supply and demand.
 High-impact projects lack visibility and there simply aren’t enough of them.
 So while we have the demand for projects to invest in, there simply aren’t enough high impact projects out there ready for that capital investment.

 In this evolving market the public and private sector have roles to play.
 Non-profits and foundations must do their part as well.
 Thinking about this latter group, it’s worth asking, How might foundations play a bigger role in reducing this gap?

 Financing the Sustainable Development Goals Through Foundations

 Foundations already play a significant financial role in the effort to achieve the SDGs and some conservatively estimate their contribution will reach nearly $400 billion by the year 2030.